Your cart is currently empty!

 What is the minimum a parent needs to know about the dangers?

-Some treatment providers require families to sit through slide after slide of dire warnings about the effects of an eating disorder.
-It’s supposed to motivate parents to engage with our child’s treatment.
-If you need that kind of motivation, read on.
-But if you already care about helping your child, I recommend you skip the next few questions and concentrate on what you need to do, and can do, right now, using an approach which wasn’t dreamed of when most of the statistics were collected.
+Parent education sometimes involves sitting through slide after slide of dire warnings about the effects of an eating disorder.
+It's supposed to motivate parents to engage with our child's treatment.
+If you need that kind of motivation, feel free to read the next bit.
+But if you already care about helping your child, I recommend you skip the next couple of questions and concentrate on what you need to do, and can do, right now, using an approach which wasn't dreamed of when most of the statistics were collected.

 Which of the eating disorders is the most dangerous?